liveworkinc/next-docker-k8s-sec-test/README.md

 #### 5. Styling with Tailwind CSS (Bonus)
 - Style the application using Tailwind CSS or another package of your choice.
 - Ensure that the application is visually appealing and responsive.

+#### 6. Review (Bonus)
+- Make a review of the existing code or your own you added.
+- What can be improved, what is deprecated, is there a best architecture or implementation, is there unmantained packages...